hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 This is important for producing proofs that are easily consumable and verifiable by external entities.

-This proposal covers the implementation of all necessary pieces to provide the consensus node and block node, the functionality to sign and verify blocks using a Threshold Signature Scheme (TSS), and EC Cryptography.
+This proposal covers the implementation of all necessary pieces to provide the consensus node and block node with the functionality to sign and verify blocks using a Threshold Signature Scheme (TSS), and EC Cryptography.

 The overview of the process and background for TSS and how it impacts functionally of the platform can be found in the related proposal: [TODO Add Ed's Proposal].